slymnaltan/Movie-Website/README.md

--This is a movie website (Cine Tower)
+-This is a movie website (Cine Tower).
--This website have three category (Netflix, Amazon Prime ,Disney Plus) -Every category have three optıons (movie, film, kids) -When you click watch button, you can see the detail of film screen (Image,cast,duration,summary...)
+-This website have three category (Netflix, Amazon Prime ,Disney Plus).
+-Every category have three optıons (movie, film, kids).
+-When you click watch button, you can see the detail of film screen (Image,cast,duration,summary...).